unh-webappdev/FlashCourses_api/README.md

 * To run the project locally without posting private information on GitHub

-* You will need to create your own settings_private.py file to be able to run the project correctly with the common.py file
+* You will need to create your own settings_private.py file to be able to run the project correctly with the common.py file in the same directory as common.py

-> - Create a new folder named: “settings”
-> - Move common.py to the new settings file
-> - Create a new file in the same folder and save it as **private_settings.py**

 >  In your new settings_private.py you only need to have 2 items in this settings file
 > - DEBUG = True